YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 - This third vector is always orthogonal to the plane defined by $\vec{u}$ and $\vec{v}$ and thus always tells you in which plane the two original vectors lies.

 - You can find it's direction using the right hand rule.
-From this, you can see that it is *antisymetric* (or non commutative):
+From this, you can see that it is *antisymetric* (or non commutative)

 $$ \vec{u} \wedge \vec{v} = - \vec{v} \wedge \vec{u}$$

-- It's length gives the area of the parallelogram that can be built out of $\vec{u}$ and $\vec{v}$:
+- It's length gives the area of the parallelogram that can be built out of $\vec{u}$ and $\vec{v}$

 $$ \|\vec{w}\|=\|\vec{u}\|\|\vec{v}\|\sin(\langle \vec{u},\vec{v}\rangle)$$

 Which is indeed the area of a rectangle $\|\vec{w}\|=S_{\rm rect} = \|\vec{u}\|\|\vec{v}\| $ with $\langle \vec{u},\vec{v}\rangle=90^{\circ}$.

-A very useful property coming from this, is that any numbers multiplying the vectors can be put in front of the product:
+A very useful property coming from this, is that any numbers multiplying the vectors can be put in front of the product

 $$ (a\vec{u}) \wedge (b\vec{v}) = ab \, (\vec{u} \wedge \vec{v})$$